CFCs and their substitutes in stratospheric ozone depletion.

 What are the CFCs?

 Chlorofluorocarbons (CFCs) are nontoxic, nonflammable chemicals containing atoms of carbon, chlorine, and fluorine.
-They are used in the manufacture of aerosol sprays, blowing agents for foams and packing materials, as solvents, and as refrigerants.
-CFCs are classified as halocarbons, a class of compounds that contain atoms of carbon and halogen.
-NOAA monitors these chemicals and other important halocarbons at twelve sampling sites using either continuous instruments or discrete flask samples (below).
+They are used in aerosol sprays, blowing agents for foams and packing materials, as solvents, and as refrigerants.
+CFCs are classified as halocarbons, a class of compounds that contain atoms of carbon and halogen atoms.
+NOAA monitors atmospheric concentrations these chemicals and other important halocarbons at twelve sampling sites using either continuous instruments or discrete flask samples (below).

 CFCs can destroy stratospheric ozone.

-Whereas CFCs are safe to use in most applications and are inert in the lower atmosphere, they do undergo significant reaction in the upper atmosphere or stratosphere.
-In 1974, two University of California chemists, Professor F. Sherwood Rowland and Dr. Mario Molina, showed that the CFCs could be a major source of inorganic chlorine in the stratosphere following their photolytic decomposition by ultra-violet (UV) radiation.
+Whereas CFCs are safe to use in most applications and are inert in the lower atmosphere, they decompose in the upper atmosphere or stratosphere.
+In 1974, two University of California chemists, Professor F. Sherwood Rowland and Dr. Mario Molina, showed that CFCs could be a major source of inorganic chlorine in the stratosphere following their photolytic decomposition by ultra-violet (UV) radiation there.
 Some of the released chlorine would become active in destroying ozone in the stratosphere.
 Ozone is a trace gas located primarily in the stratosphere.
 Ozone absorbs harmful ultraviolet radiation in the wavelengths between 280 and 320 nm of the UV-B band, which can cause biological damage in plants and animals.
 A loss of stratospheric ozone results in more harmful UV-B radiation reaching the Earth's surface.

 The Antarctica “Ozone Hole”